Galbar/galSlider/README.md

 ### galSlider-transition
 The transition animation.
 Defaults to "fade".
-All the posible options are: "fade", "slide-up", "slide-down", "slide-left", "slide-right"
+All the posible options are: "fade", "slide-up", "slide-down", "slide-left", "slide-right", "random".

 ### galSlider-lock-onhover
 Sets the behavour if the mouse is over the slider.
 Defaults to "false".